-RP-2000 Disability Life Mortality Table Projected to 2020 with males set back 3 years and no provision for future mortality improvement
+RP-2000 Disability Life Mortality Table Projected to 2020, with males set back 3 years and no provision for future mortality improvement.

-The actuarial assumptions used in the June 30, 2013 valuation were based on the results of an actuarial experience study for the period from July 1, 2008 through June 30, 2012.
+The actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the period from July 1, 2008 through June 30, 2012.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

-- Update mortality table - Adjustments to the rates of service retirement - Decrease in rates of withdrawals for females under 10 years of service - Increase in rates of disability - Decrease service related disability rate from 60% to 50%
+- · Updated mortality table - · Adjustments to the rates of service retirement - Decrease in rates of withdrawals for females under 10 years of service - Increase in rates of disability - Decrease in service-related disability rate from 60 percent to 50 percent